qadenz/qadenz.github.io/content/docs/_index.md

 type: "docs"
 ---

-Qadenz is a Java test automation library.
+Qadenz (pronounced "cadence") is a Java test automation library.
 It wraps [Selenium](https://www.selenium.dev/) for browser control, [TestNG](https://testng.org) for suite management, and [Hamcrest](http://hamcrest.org/JavaHamcrest/) for validations behind one small, opinionated API.

 Any team automating against a browser needs a layer between its tests and those tools: synchronization so an interaction does not race the page, logging and reporting so a run is legible, a way to model the UI that does not go stale.
 Building that layer, and then maintaining it, is often as much work as the tests it supports.